ML-KULeuven/PyDC/README.md

 First make sure that you have installed Distributional Clauses (including YAP) following the instructions on the repo of Distributional Clauses.

+If you want to have access to the function `str2term`, which parses a string into a python object that emulates the semantics of Prolog terms, you need to additionally install the [ProbLog](https://bitbucket.org/problog/problog/src/master/) library.

 ## Installation ##

 First clone the repo to your machine: